 When was the last time you stepped foot into that cold, dark creepy basement of yours?
-Well, just because you have been down there in a while doesn’t mean there’s not other living things occupying the space.
+Well, just because you haven't been down there in a while doesn’t mean there’s not other living things occupying the space.
 That’s right, there could be mold lurking in your basement and it’s time to put an end to it once and for all!

 There are certainly plenty of reasons to remodel your basement - it can add value to your home, give your kids some space to play during the colder months, or simply add some living space to your otherwise smaller home.
 Today, we’re going to focus on what you can do during a basement remodel to prevent mold from growing and promote a healthier, cleaner atmosphere.